bodhi/bodhi.github.com/_posts/2011-12-13-dont-tab-me-bro.markdown

 probably doing something wrong.

-I imagine this is documented somewhere in one of those *Javascript: all the aweseome stuff, none of the crap*–type books, but I don't have copies of them, so I can't check.
+I imagine this is documented somewhere in one of those *Javascript: all the awesome stuff, none of the crap*–type books, but I don't have copies of them, so I can't check.
 If you can point me to a good discussion about this, [please do](http://twitter.com/bodhi).
 As for my project, I'll be reworking the tracking code to get my